Chicago is full of great breweries, but they’re often packed on weekends. Want to grab a brew without the entire neighborhood joining you?

 Consider traveling outside of the city to one of the lesser-known, but still delicious brew pubs the suburbs has to offer.
 Here are a few faves worth checking out for a girls’ night out or date night, but some are also really family friendly.
 Chances are, you’ll find a new favorite spot to hang.

 Tucked away in an alley in Evanston, Sketchbook is unassuming, but don’t let the facade fool you.
 Enjoy the brewery’s rotating list of 16 brews while hanging out in its hip and artsy taproom, which is decorated using recycled materials.
-And don’t worry about leaving the little ones at home while you grab a drink—this brewery is family-friendly and they even have card games available for kids to play.
+And don’t worry about leaving the little ones at home while you grab a drink — this brewery is family-friendly and they even have card games available for kids to play.
+They also have a second location in Skokie.

 - Address: 1661 Quincy Ave., Naperville